 Through the research project, students are contributing to the objective of the international development studies minor by:

-critically examining the causes and consequences of extreme poverty;
+- critically examining the causes and consequences of extreme poverty;

-working with people in local settings to investigate obstacles to human welfare and dignity.
+- working with people in local settings to investigate obstacles to human welfare and dignity.

 Students are encouraged to begin developing their research interests by taking part in an international experience focusing on development before undertaking their research project.
-Many grant, fellowship, internship, service, study abroad, and language learning opportunities are available through the Kellogg Institute and through other Notre Dame departments.
+Many grant, fellowship, internship, service, study abroad, and language learning opportunities are available through the Kellogg Institute and through other Notre Dame departments and units.
 Starting early with experiences of the developing world, as well as thinking about the research project throughout sophomore and junior year, will ensure that a student can write a strong proposal for funding the final research project.

 Students are strongly encouraged to attend Research Workshops provided by the Flatley Center for Undergraduate Scholarly Engagement (CUSE) to strengthen their proposals.
-See http://undergradresearch.nd.edu/ to learn the details.
+See https://cuse.nd.edu/undergraduate-research/cuse-workshops/ to learn the details.